 Have you ever hung a wreath in a window?
 It looks great from the inside but the view from outside isn’t great.
-Today I’m going to show you how to make a double-sided fluffy valentine wreath that you can enjoy from inside or out.
+Today I’m going to show you how to make a Double-sided Fluffy Valentine Wreath that you can enjoy from inside or out.

-This is the first valentine wreath that I’ve ever made.
+This is the first valentine wreath I’ve ever made.
 Usually my valentine decorations consists of the heart-shaped pizza my hubby and I share on Feb 14th.
-Sure it’s kind of goofy but it’s our little tradition that we love.
-One year I even set the table and we ate by candle light (queue the “awwwww”s ???)
+Yes, it’s kind of goofy but it’s our little tradition and we love it.

 Fashion a 3-d wreath form

-- Cut four or five pieces of 4″ Floral Wire.
+• Cut four or five pieces of 4″ Floral Wire.

-- Fold the tail and pinch it with the pliers so that it’s on the inside of the form.
+• Fold the tail and pinch it with the pliers so that it’s on the inside of the form.

 Fluffy Wrap your Wreath